RzgarHosseini/Predictability/README.md

 ## Step 0: Downloading the CT-CBN software.
-CBN model has been developed by Prof. Niko Beerenwinkel group and the software is free to download via the link below: https://www.bsse.ethz.ch/cbg/software/ct-cbn.html
+CBN model has been developed by Prof. Niko Beerenwinkel group and the software is free to download via the link below: https://www.bsse.ethz.ch/cbg/software/ct-cbn.html Moreover, the R functions in the step 5 require to install the Bioconductor package "OncoSimulR" (see https://bioconductor.org/packages/release/bioc/html/OncoSimulR.html).

 ## Step 1: Preparing the genotype file.
 Each line in a genotype file represents a genotype, a binary vector of a given length, each element of which correponds to a given mutation, and is 1 if mutation exists and zero otherwise.
 The first line of the genotype file is a single number indicating the number of genotypes existing in the genotype file.